We discovered 40 years ago that if you want to reach a lasting result in training that involves a change of habits and routines you need to

 Let us have a look what this looks like in practice.

 Fritz, a technical knowledge worker in a large international company joined our PEP® training 3 months ago.
 Fritz had 2 objectives for the training.
-We are going to look at his first objective:
+Today we are going to look at his first objective:

 Fritz was constantly scanning his email and read emails were left in his Inbox.
 For mails requiring action he would mark as either unread or flag them.